How to use the Yoast SEO Plugin to grow your blog

 Readability will mean something very different depending on whether your blog audience is: teenagers / academics / sleep deprived parents / adults with learning difficulties / English students / very niche with a topic that contains lots of jargon and complex phrases….

 The idea is that Yoast gives you some pointers to help you make your text more readable.
-The fact is that I studied languages at university and beyond and taught English as a foreign language for many years and I often disagree with his section of Yoast.
+The fact is that I studied languages at university and beyond and taught English to high level language students for many years and I often disagree with his section of Yoast.
 So, don’t be afraid to leave this section orange or even red if you feel you text IS perfectly readable to your intended audience.

 It does, however, give you some ideas to think about such as: